jonathan-vella/secure-networking-hackathon/challenges/Challenge-02.md

 To successfully complete this challenge as a team you must:

-- Present an updated environment diagram with network segmentation.
+- Present an updated environment diagram which includes network segmentation.
 - Demonstrate application load balancing in real time.
   - Validate application is highly available and traffic is redirected in the case of an outage.
   - Validate application can communicate to the database on premises.
-  - Validate application is working correctly and can access the internet to get its Public IP address
+  - Validate application is working correctly and can access the internet to get its Public IP address.
-- Justify the cost of your solution to your coach
+- Justify the cost of your solution to your coach.
-- Present the metrics to show the front end and backend availability is 100%
+- Present the metrics to show the front end and backend availability is 100%.

 ## References